-Chloe once did a Day Skipper course, long ago, in a life before marriage.
-She remembered that sailing usually involved broken fingernails, tattered hair thick with salt, and skin burned red by wind.
-She wondered if Hugo is the right choice for Naomi.
+Chloe had once done a Day Skipper course, long ago, in a life before marriage.
+Sailing usually involved broken fingernails, tattered hair thick with salt, and skin burned red by wind.
+She wondered if Hugo was the right choice for Naomi.

 ‘Do you like sailing, then?’ she asked.

 ‘I’ve never actually sailed, but, well I could see myself maybe, with a G&T, tanning on the sundeck.
 I could get him to move the thing to the Med.’

 Perhaps, thought Chloe, Hugo would be right for Naomi after all.
 She imagined a bronzed face and a navy blue blazer with brass buttons embossed with anchors.
 Naomi’s slender feet were, she noticed, encased in black satin court shoes with gold designer logos.